 - What level of experience will they need to have – CFO, controller, staff accountant?
 If you are not in a position to support the costs of more than one accounting resource, will you hire a CFO and then over-pay them to do basic staff-level accounting?
-Alternatively, you could hire a staff accountant and task them with CFO responsibilities; however, both of these options can cost your company significantly and lead to ineffective decision making.
+Alternatively, you could hire a staff accountant and task them with CFO responsibilities; however, both of these options can cost your company significantly and lead to ineffective decision-making.

 In addition to acting as the financial arm of your business by providing the resources of a highly experienced accounting department on an outsourced basis, there are a number of other situations in which hiring an outsourced accounting company to handle your financial information might make sense for your business:

-- Preparing for a financial statement audit or review – Many business owners believe that a financial statement audit is a healthy process for their business and provides confidence to their investors in the financial information; however, most do not realize the resource drain that an audit can have on their business due to the significant number of requests for supporting information and the technical accounting expertise which must be applied to the financial statements.
+Many business owners believe that a financial statement audit is a healthy process for their business and provides confidence to their investors in the financial information; however, most do not realize the resource drain that an audit can have on their business due to the significant number of requests for supporting information and the technical accounting expertise which must be applied to the financial statements.
 Due to independence restrictions, audit firms cannot assist in performing the accounting functions at the companies they audit and therefore must rely on management to determine proper accounting rules.
 These issues tend to cause significant overrun bills from the audit firm due to the inefficiencies experienced and can be extremely costly for a business.
 Engaging an outsourced accounting company can provide management with the peace of mind that they have a team of accounting experts – most of which have previous experience performing audits – that understand what audit firms are asking for and know how to produce that information in a timely manner.

-- Missing out on potential tax savings – When a tax provider receives your financial information they may not search into all of the accounts to find tax deductions.
+When a tax provider receives your financial information they may not search into all of the accounts to find tax deductions.
 If transactions have been classified to incorrect accounts, tax preparers may not be aware of their existence and therefore not consider simple deductions.
 A simple example would be meals & entertainment expenses, often a deductible expense, in which some transactions may end up recorded in office expense categories or supplies or miscellaneous.
 Unless the tax preparer knows that such expenses may be improperly classified, the deduction will go unreported resulting in higher income tax.
 An outsourced accounting company can organize accounting information and work directly with tax professionals to help identify as many tax savings as possible.

-- Looking for capital investment from financial institutions – Perhaps you have a capital requirement in the near future and plan to approach different financial institutions.
+Perhaps you have a capital requirement in the near future and plan to approach different financial institutions.
 Providing financial information with obvious errors, inconsistencies, or lack of organization could severely impact your ability to raise capital as it may be challenging for the lenders to truly understand the results of the business without transparent financial information.
 When hiring an outsourced accounting company, you can be confident that the financial statements are timely and accurate.
 Furthermore, they will provide you with a high-level financial resource that can assist in preparing analyses of the financial information in a professional manner making the lender proposal process less arduous.
 These statements may be used as a resource to assist in conversations with those providing capital assistance to ensure a complete understanding of the business’s results of operations.